LLM Advanced Legal Practice (LPC LLM)

 - Commercial Property

-Following the two years taught part of the course, there is an additional year for self-study.
+Following the one year taught part of the course, there is an additional year for self-study.
 You have a choice of 15/45/60 credit M level modules to complete your Masters, which are detailed below.
 All modules focus on continuing your professional development as a reflective practitioner with responsibility for your own development and learning.

 Professional Development (Law)